Profitbase/Episode-Docs/articles/flow/actions/snowflake/connecting-to-snowflake.md

 ## Custom connection string

-A custom connection string replaces all fields except for optionally username and password.
+A custom connection string replaces all fields except for user name and password.
 It is recommended that these are placed in the protected fields and not in the connection string.